nichelicorn/complete-javascript-course/03-Developer-Skills/readme.md

 ## 56. Installing Node.js and Setting up a dev environment
 * set up Live Server to reload browser with each update (no more manual reloads!)
+* use command `live-server` in the terminal to start the server

 ## 57. Learning how to code
 * How to fail at learning how to code